rduplain/memo/startups-for-people-with-problems.md

 Very often, people are excited about ideas.
 What if we had this?
 What if we could do that?
-Make sure the idea driving your startup is a business that you actually want to run, because you are going to be the one running it.
+Make sure the idea driving your startup is a business that you actually want to run, because _you are going to be the one running it_.

 Keep exploring business models until you have a business that you want to run.